 If your project is a bigger one that’s taking place over a long period of time, try breaking that project down into a bunch of smaller tasks, and assign short-term deadlines for those.
 That way you’re still meeting deadlines and crossing off tasks along the way.
 This will definitely help you stay on track!

 Set Aside Time in Your Day

-Setting deadlines is great.
+Setting deadlines is great and all.
 But in order to actually meet a deadline, you have to make sure you’re setting aside enough time in your day to actually make it happen!
 At the beginning of each week, I like to sit down and make a to-do list for every day, make sure to only add a few tasks for each day to make sure I can actually get to all of them.